 If we look at the previous 4KB granule diagram again, level 0 is indexed by bits 47:39.
-With a 32bit address space you do not have these bits.
+With a 32-bit address space the bits are present but they are zero.
 Therefore, the starting level of translation for your configuration is level 1.